 - 1. Refer to the Specifications section in Chapter 1 for charger output current and recommended cable size.
 Additional cable selection information is provided in Section 2.2 Reference Material.
-The 24 inch and 30 inch units require wires rated 75°C or greater. - 2.
+The 24 inch units require wires rated 75°C or greater. - 2.
 At the charger, locate the DC Output conduit entrance and install conduit as necessary. - 3.
 Route the DC cable from the battery (or output load) to the charger and into the cabinet. - 4.
-Switch the DC output circuit breaker to Off. - 5.
+Switch the DC output circuit breaker to off. - 5.
 Connect the battery leads to the terminal block.
-See Figure 2-6 or 2-7 for the terminal block location.
+See Figure 2-5 for the terminal block location.
 Mark the free cable ends with the polarity (+ or -). - 6.
 At the battery, strip the wire ends and install lugs appropriate to the battery terminals. - 7.
-Check cable polarity and connect the lugs to the battery (or output load) terminal plates or posts.

-2.7.5 Connecting an External DC Load
+Check cable polarity and connect the lugs to the battery (or output load) terminal plates or posts. - 2.4.5 Connecting an External DC Load